franBec/pollitoDev/content/en/blog/2024-10-04-pollitos-opinion-on-spring-boot-development-5.md

 There's no need to create fields in the class, it could be empty.
 But here are some things that can be helpful down the road:

-- **Status**: Useful when handling the exception and you need to do different logic based on the status of the response.
+- **Status**: Useful when handling the exception, and you need to do different logic based on the status of the response.
 - **An error class**: If the service you are calling has a defined error structure (or even multiple), and it's defined in said service OAS file, then when building, you'll have a java POJO class representing that error structure.
-Use them here as private final transitent fields.
+Use them here as private final transient fields.

 Here I show an example of _an Exception class that has an error field_.